obaldellon/web-upinfo/_posts/s2/2018-09-07-advanced-os.md

 ### Ressources ###

-All the material of the courses and labs will be available on our course server: [moodle](https://lms.univ-cotedazur.fr).
+All the material of the courses and labs will be available on our course server: [moodle](https://lms.univ-cotedazur.fr/course/view.php?id=14302).
+You must register to the course before the first lecture.